adecupis/Cordova-Plugin-Bluetooth-Printer/README.md

 Forked from: https://github.com/cirrushr/Cordova-Plugin-Bluetooth-Printer

-Changed the width om images printing
+Changed the width of images printing

 ##Support
 - Text